GKShahinKibrea/lumainApi/README.md

 model class and prepare it for request.

 * How to create controller?
-We can create a controller class by extends it to Controller class in laravel lumen.
+We can create a controller class by extends it to Controller class in laravel lumen. <br />
-Example Code :
+Example Code :  <br />

  <?php \
  namespace App\Http\Controllers; \n